uksrc-developers/PyProfQueue/ReadMe.md

 In order to use likwid, the key 'likwid' needs to be used in the *profiling* option for the *Script* object.
 This key then needs to have a value of "requirements" which contains a list of all commands that need to be executed prior to being able to use likwid on the HPC system the script is being submitted to.
-If, for example, a simple module loading is required, it could look like this
+If, for example, a simple module loading command is required, it could look like this
 ```python
 profiling = {"likwid": {"requirements":["module load likwid"]}}
 ```